wyattades/webpack-boiler/README.md

 ```

 ## Usage
-Add the following to your `package.json` scripts:
+Add the following commands to your `package.json` scripts:
 - __Development__ (your project will hot-reload at http://localhost:8080):
 ```bash
 NODE_ENV=development webpack-dev-server